Albanian Alps Tour – Hiking tour from Theth to Valbona

 Similarly, the trail across the Valbona Pass is very exposed at some places.
 Particularly, the trail between Valbona and the Pass.
 Because you are following the trail, you cannot divert from the track.
 So the only way to prevent yourself from sunburn, is to bring a head, sunglasses and sunscreen.

-This is also the reason, why many travellers start hiking in the early morning.
+This is also the reason, why many travelers start hiking in the early morning.
 By starting early, you can hike a large portion of your trip, while it is still cool.

 A water bottle is essential for your hiking trip.
 Along the trail, there are many water springs, where you can fill your water bottle.